The Dashboard is a dynamic page that shows the user an overview of all the relevant information of its account.

 Below are the cards that are typically configured on the dashboard.

 This card shows the number of SIM cards that are in the “Active” state.

-This card shows the number of SIM cards that are in a state that can transition to “Active” (e.g., suspended).
+This card shows the number of SIM cards that are in "Suspended", "Provisioned" or "Pre-Active" states.